Key Info

 About you

 You want to learn more about media and culture, the individual in society, and to be creative in a challenging world.
 You are bright, perceptive and curious, good at working on your own but also in a team, keen to express and communicate ideas and opinions.
-You interested in a wide range of texts – social media, film, video, TV, books, news.
+You are interested in a wide range of texts – social media, film, video, TV, books, news.
 You are open to new ideas, and to the power of words and images to inform, influence and convince.

 Why study Digital Culture and Communication at UL?